 The words.
 Your messaging maven.

-Oh, and did we mention that our Chief Marketing Officer and Head of Client Services will be involved in all messaging workshops?
+Oh, and did we mention that our Chief Marketing Officer will be involved in all messaging workshops?